TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Ongoing Maintenance

-• [ ] Re-scrub lead lists against the National DNC Registry every 31 days
+• [ ] Re-scrub against the National DNC Registry every 31 days

 • [ ] Update your internal DNC list in real time

-• [ ] Audit your dialer settings quarterly for state law compliance
+• [ ] Audit dialer settings quarterly for state law compliance

-• [ ] Review vendor consent documentation when renewing or purchasing new lead batches
+• [ ] Review vendor consent docs when purchasing new lead batches

 • [ ] Monitor state mini-TCPA legislation for changes